 7. Budget your thinking tokens wisely

-Every reasoning model charges for thinking tokens. o3 and Claude extended thinking both bill for the internal reasoning that you may never see.
+Every reasoning model charges for thinking tokens.
+GPT-5.5 and Claude extended thinking both bill for the internal reasoning that you may never see.
 This means that using a reasoning model on a simple task isn't just slower — it's more expensive for no benefit.

 Tip